MichaelMuinos/car-parking-game-solver/README.md

 So, our encoding of the level is pretty much this image.
 We only care about the content inside of the red square.
-The goal is to encode the level to be the smallest matrix possible without exluding useful content.
+The goal is to encode the level to be the smallest matrix possible without excluding useful content.

 ![alt test](https://github.com/MichaelMuinos/Car-Parking-Game-Solver/blob/master/ExampleLevelModified.png)